What is Dental Oncology?

 Dental Oncology Treatments

-- L-PRF Platelet Therapy – Leukocyte-Platelet Rich Fibrin Therapy uses a small sample of a patient’s own blood to create an all natural healing agent.
+Leukocyte-Platelet Rich Fibrin Therapy uses a small sample of a patient’s own blood to create an all natural healing agent.
+Acting similarly as your platelets that form a scab when you scrape your knee, this treatment helps to improve healing within the body.
 The end results are improved healing and recovery times by virtually eliminating post-operative infection and inflammation.

-- Ozone Therapy – A breakthrough therapy that provides an effective way to eliminate infection and inflammation from the mouth without any chemical or toxic side effects.
+Ozone Therapy is a breakthrough therapy that provides an effective way to eliminate infection and inflammation from the mouth without any chemical or toxic side effects.

-- IV Sedation – With the assistance of highly trained CRNAs, patients can experience complete relaxation in order to become dentally healthy in as little as one visit.
+IV Sedation provides a calming and relaxing atmosphere, as we know dental visits can often cause anxiety in some patients.
+With the assistance of our highly trained CRNAs patients can experience complete relaxation in order to become dentally healthy in as little as one visit.

-- Phase Contrast Microscopy – The study of plaque samples allows for the identification of potentially harmful bacteria that could potentially lead to septisemia, delay treatment, and/or negatively impact the outcome of immunosuppressivecare.
+The study of plaque samples allows for the identification of potentially harmful bacteria that could potentially lead to septisemia, delay treatment, and/or negatively impact the outcome of immunosuppressive care.

 Should I see an Oncology Focused Dentist?